lkiesow/leihs-wiki/LDAP-configuration.md

 You might get thrown back to the login page as your user is created in the database and not immediately see the Leihs interface.
 In this case simply enter your credentials for LeihsAdmin one more time.
 This time you should be able to see the Leihs dashboard and have admin permissions (verify this in the `users` page).

-Delete your browser cache if repeated login attempts fail unexpectedly (I noticed this problem now and then on Windows with Firefox, DBR).
+Delete your browser cache if repeated login attempts fail unexpectedly.

+#### User-Information is not updated automatically
+I tested changing user information in Active Directory afterwards (email, telephone).
+There does not seem to be any synchronisation mechanism between LDAP and the Leihs database.
+Leihs 3.34.0, DBR

 #### Turning off database authentication for good